inlight-media/docker-mongodb-replica-set/README.md

 Once the container is running you can initialize the ReplicaSet with the following steps:

-* Access shell of container with `docker exec -it mongodb exec bash`
+* Access shell of container with `docker exec -it mongodb bash`
 * Access mongo shell with `mongo`
 * `rs.initiate()` to initiate ReplicaSet
 * Use the output of previous step to grab the 'me' (hostname of the machine) property to add to ReplicaSet: